 Roka X1, starting at $22

 The X1s definitely fall into the huge bug-eye category of triathlon swim goggles, but as a brand that prides itself in its eyewear, Roka’s lens clarity is almost too clear.
 Clear like “you’re not sure you want to see something in 4K because Ross and Chandler don’t look so good in full ultra HD” clear.
 A big fit might not be for everyone, and these are also not adjustable, but Roka has an excellent return policy, so don’t be afraid to try, buy, and deny.
-Also the X1 comes in a monstrous range of lens colors with a really cool comparison chart online.
+If you’re not into the giant bug-eyed look, check out the very popular R1 that rides the line a little better between pool and open water.
+Also the X1 and R1 both come in a monstrous range of lens colors with a really cool comparison chart online.

 Best Triathlon Swim Goggles for Comfort